nbonfils/fixed-probe/README.md

 1. Network is available

-   The datas will be sent through the GPRS with the HTTP protocol via the GET method to a server, which then can parse, process and even display the datas with a web interface.
+   The data will be sent through the GPRS with the HTTP protocol via the GET method to a server, which then can parse, process and even display the data with a web interface.
 The image are sent via the PUT method.

 2. No network but a USB drive is plugged in

-   The datas are stored on the _USB root directory_ in the _CSV_ format in a file named *sensors_data.csv*.
-The images taken by the webcam are store in a directory named *probe_img* in the _root directory_ of the USB and the images are called YYYYMMDDHHMMSS.jpg according to the time they were taken.
+   The data are stored on the _USB root directory_ in the _CSV_ format in a file named *sensors_data.csv*.
+The images taken by the web-cam are store in a directory named *probe_img* in the _root directory_ of the USB and the images are called YYYYMMDDHHMMSS.jpg according to the time they were taken.

 3. No network, no USB

    Everything is stored locally on the SD card of the _Raspberry PI_, thus being the file system of the OS that runs the _Raspberry Pi_.
-The datas are stored in */srv/sensors/sensors_data.csv* and the images in */srv/sensors/probe_img/*.
+The data are stored in */srv/sensors/sensors_data.csv* and the images in */srv/sensors/probe_img/*.

 The data collection system works by level.
 This means that when the first level is available everything will be done that way, otherwise it will use the second way, and the worst is the third.
-And as soon as a higher level is avaible things are "transfered" to this level.
+And as soon as a higher level is available things are "transfered" to this level.
 For example data are stored locally (3), but when an USB drive is available (2) everything will be dumped to it, and if it was network (1) everything that has been stored, since the network was unavailable, will be sent to the server.